 If you distribute other publishers’ content add pixels to them via RocketLink.
 Therefore, you can reach everyone who has clicked links that you share, by social media ads on Facebook, Linkedin, Twitter, and even Quora.

 What is gated content?
 It is simply a kind of content that the user can get familiar with only after making a particular action.
-The examples of actions are social media share (increasing reach and engagement with your content – you can use a simple mechanism of PayByShare.io to test it out for free) or leaving an e-mail address (that can be used for business purposes or newsletters afterwards – check a very intuitive MailChimp).
+Examples are social media share or leaving an e-mail address (that can be used for business purposes or newsletters afterward – check a very intuitive MailChimp).

 Making the most of gated content is a win-win situation: the user gets a valuable piece of content (it can be a short e-book, infographics, checklist or whitepaper, just to name a few ideas), and the brand gets a valuable lead.
 Everyone is happy.

 Do you have no content or nothing really valuable (yet)?
-Make the most of external content and add own call-to-action buttons or pop-ups on any webpage.
+Make the most of external content and add own retargeting pixels, call-to-action overlays or pop-ups on third-party websites.
 You don’t believe it is doable?
 Give RocketLink a try.